Keithomwansa/Keithomwansa.github.io/_pages/about.md

 title: "About"
 ---

-Cybersecurity engineer with three years’ experience, constructing and reinforcing organization's security architecture.
+Cybersecurity Engineer with three years’ experience, constructing and reinforcing organization's security architecture.
 Experienced in designing secure solutions, implementing and maintaining security tools, and compliance management.
 Certified in CCNA, Juniper, and ISC² CC, and CEH.